rpda0/reorganizing-shredded-document/README.md

 Overview:

 Take a "shredded" image and organize the pixel strips to produce the original image.
 The modifications to the "extra" algorithm allow it to reorganize groups of pixel strips rather than only single strips.
+This algorithm attempts to minimize differences between adjacent pixels to solve this problem, the same way a human would solve it.

 Execution